fauh45/web-dev-ts-tutorial/README.md

 3. PUT route on User to update a User
 4. POST route on Task to create a new task, with its new route definition and controller for it, and don't forget to connect it with the User via its user_id

-And to make it easier to see the change on the database, you could use prisma studio, just type in `yarn prisma studion` then follow the link.
+And to make it easier to see the change on the database, you could use prisma studio, just type in `yarn prisma studio` then follow the link.

 ## License